December 16, 2021 7 min read

-Akkermansia Muciniphila is a type of bacteria that can be found in the human gut microbiome.
-It's a beneficial microbe that nurtures the microbiome and can help to keep your gut healthy.
+Akkermansia Muciniphila is a type of bacteria that can be found in the human gut.
+It's a beneficial microbe that strengthens the gut linings and can help to keep your gut healthy.

 Akkermansia belongs to the species' Verrucomicrobia' and is a symbiotic bacterium of the mucus layer.
 It has been isolated and characterized as a mucin-utilizing specialist, using mucin as its only carbon, nitrogen, and energy source.
 Akkermansia is the sole member of Verrucomicrobia in the intestinal tract of humans and animals and is easy to detect, so its probiotic effects have been researched widely and robustly proven.